e-dergachev/js-kitty-cooking-native/README.md

 The "tags" key-value pair is used to designate the tags to look for the requested dishes, "cuisine" is used to designate the cuisine category of the entry, the rest is used to format the output.

 The app was created with Create React Native App, it's a managed Expo project, so it follows the usual commands - 'npm start' to run it in the development mode, 'npm eject' to eject from the managed workflow and the usual expo build commands.
+It has a basic unit testing setup that can be run with 'npm test'.

 Below are some app screenshots: